kobol-io/blog/_posts/2020-10-27-helios64-software-issue.markdown

 ## Revert back to Linux Kernel 5.8.14

-To downgrade to LK 5.8.14 you can use *armbian-config*
+If you already upgraded your system to LK 5.8.16 (use command _uname -r_ to check), then to downgrade to LK 5.8.14 you can use *armbian-config*

 ```
 sudo armbian-config